Newly Certified? 7 Ways to Get TEFL/TESOL ExperienceBy Camille Turner

 Though requirements vary by school district, you can often become a substitute teacher if you hold a degree in any subject.
 This kind of teaching experience will look especially impressive on your resume since it will show future employers you can follow lesson plans, manage large classes of students, and adapt to new situations.

-6. Work at a TEFL summer camp
+6. Work at an English language immersion summer camp

 7. Find opportunities to teach or train people within your current job